 Kidney cancer is cancer that originates in the kidneys, which filter blood and remove waste.
 The most common type of kidney cancer in adults is renal cell carcinoma that begins in the lining of the tubes of the kidney.

-- In Texas, an estimated 5,450 new kidney and renal pelvis cancers are expected to be diagnosed in 2014, and 1,110 Texans are expected to die from the disease this year alone.
+- In Texas, an estimated 4,929 new kidney and renal pelvis cancers were expected to be diagnosed in 2014, and 1,318 Texans were expected to die from the disease in 2014 alone.

 - The average age of people when diagnosed with kidney cancer is 64.
 Kidney cancer is rare under age 45.